-The Association depreciates its housing assets over 50 years or less, therefore no revaluation of housing stock is required to assess impairment.

-Annually the Management will consider if there has been any significant changes in the housing stock that would warrant an impairment review.
+The Association depreciates its housing assets over 50 years or less, therefore an annual impairment review is not required.
+However, annually the Management will consider if there has been any significant changes in the housing stock that would indicate an impairment review is required.